 Risks and Challenges Associated With Using Benzodiazepines for Anxiety

-Also, the sedative and euphoric effects of benzodiazepines create a potential for misuse, especially when individuals take higher doses than prescribed or use them for recreational purposes.
+Also, the sedative and euphoric effects of benzodiazepines create a potential for misuse, especially when people take higher doses than prescribed or use them for recreational purposes.
 Misuse increases the risk of addiction, with individuals seeking the pleasurable effects of the medication rather than its therapeutic benefits.
 Healthcare providers must carefully assess the risk of misuse when prescribing benzodiazepines and monitor patients for signs of problematic use.

 Depression and Benzodiazepine Addiction